 Deloitte’s Whistleblowing Service

-Deloitte’s whistleblowing team has been serving clients securely and effectively for more than ten years.
-Deloitte HALO has been specifically designed to meet users’ needs as well as manage evolving legislation.
+The Deloitte Whistleblower Service has been providing a service securely and effectively to clients for more than fourteen years.
+Now, we have specifically designed our online platform, Deloitte Halo, to meet the users’ needs as well as manage the evolving legislative obligations.

-Deloitte’s whistleblowing team has been serving clients securely and effectively for more than ten years.
-The service is offered both online and as a call centre – where those with information can lodge a disclosure 24/7 - either confidentially or totally anonymously from anywhere around the world.
-Deloitte HALO can be promoted to potential whistleblowers (inside an organisation or to the wider public externally) as either a Deloitte service or customised to complement any organisation’s own brand, culture, size or footprint.
+The Deloitte Whistleblowing Service is offered both online and as a telephone service – where those with information can lodge a disclosure 24/7 - from nominated locations around the world and with their chosen level of anonymity.
+Deloitte Halo can be promoted to potential Whistleblowers (both inside an organisation or externally to the wider defined Eligible Whistleblower group) as either a Deloitte managed service or customised to complement any organisation’s own brand, culture, size of footprint.

 About Deloitte Halo

-Organisations we serve also choose Halo to help strengthen their management accountability and oversight for resolving issues reported to them.
-Organisations that use our service access Halo to work with their conduct cases via a clear dashboard offering them proactive case prompts / reminders and visual notifications of cases’ progression; analytics search capability and flexible notes fields for use by investigators or storage of evidence supplied by whistleblowers.
+Deloitte Halo can help strengthen organisations’ management accountability and oversight on the issues reported to them.
+Organisations who use our service access Deloitte Halo via a clear dashboard offering them proactive case prompts and reminders with visual notifications of the progress of a case through the platform.
+Deloitte Halo also provides an analytics search capability and flexible note fields for use by investigators together with the provision of storage capacity for evidence supplied by Whistleblowers.

-Inside Halo, all users are further protected as Deloitte analysts carefully review and moderate all communication on the Halo platform between the organisation and their whistleblowers – preserving anonymity if the whistleblower requests this.
-Our teams are dedicated specialists working from secure premises on stand-alone, secure, onshore IT infrastructure that is stress tested and continuously monitored.
+Deloitte Halo provides users further confidence as Deloitte Analysts carefully review and moderate all communication on the Deloitte Halo platform between the organisation and their Whistleblowers – thereby preserving the anonymity of the Whistleblower where requested.
+Deloitte Whistleblower Service teams are dedicated specialists working from secure premises on stand-alone, secure, on-shore infrastructure, which is stress tested and continuously monitored.

-Apart from managing whistleblowing disclosures, Halo can also house and manage complaints as cases.
-As Royal Commissions have suggested, organisations find it hard to defend their diligence unless they can attest to a comprehensive, up-to-date, detailed and integrated picture of all reported misconduct and allegations under management (whistleblowing disclosures; formal complaints and informally escalated concerns) that can be tracked for momentum and governance oversight.
+Apart from managing Whistleblower disclosures, Deloitte Halo can also house and manage internally generated disclosures.
+As Royal Commissions have demonstrated, it is difficult for an organisation to defend their diligence unless they can attest to a comprehensive, up-to-date and integrated picture of reported misconduct and allegations under their management (Whistleblowing disclosures; formal complaints and informally escalated concerns) tracked for progress and governance oversight.